menu

 When this query is passed to the database, it will return all the account numbers and balances it has stored, and rows are added to the page to show them.
 The attacker now knows every user’s account numbers and balances.

-Fixing SQL Injection where Business logic exploitation is performed
+Fixing SQL injection where business logic exploitation is performed

 You could easily repair this vulnerability by using a prepared statement to create a parameterized query as below: